 Multi-dimensional ("n-D") array of values.
 Even though it is called a 'cube', it can be 1-dimensional, 2-dimensional, 3-dimensional, or higher-dimensional.

-Geospatial Data Cube
+Geospatial Coverage Data Cube

 A Data Cube established on basis of a Coverage with a specific rectified grid or grid system for geospatial data with at least one dimension of spatial or temporal definition.

-Geospatial Data Cube Service
+Geospatial Data Coverage Cube Service

 Online service that provides access and analytics on Geospatial Data Cubes.